natone2/Terminal-Quiz-spanish/README.md

 ## About Project

+This is a translation of the original code from: https://github.com/LouiseSchultz/Terminal-Quiz

 The Terminal Quiz is a command-line application via which users can take a quiz.
 It provides an interactive and engaging way to test your knowledge on various trivia questions.